-- Setup and DriveLock passwords are set in Computer Setup and are managed by the system BIOS. - The embedded security password, which is an HP ProtectTools Security Manager password, can be enabled in Computer Setup to provide BIOS password protection in addition to its normal HP ProtectTools functions.
-The embedded security password is used with the optional embedded security chip. - Windows passwords are set only in the Windows operating system. - If you forget the BIOS administrator password set in Computer Setup, you can use HP SpareKey to access the utility. - If you forget both the DriveLock user password and the DriveLock master password set in Computer Setup, the hard drive that is protected by the passwords is permanently locked and can no longer be used.
+- Setup, DriveLock and Automatic DriveLock passwords are set in Computer Setup and are managed by the system BIOS. - The embedded security password, which is an HP ProtectTools Security Manager password, can be enabled in Computer Setup to provide BIOS password protection in addition to its normal HP ProtectTools functions.
+The embedded security password is used with the optional embedded security chip. - Windows passwords are set only in the Windows operating system. - If HP SpareKey has been set up previously, and if you forget the BIOS administrator password set in Computer Setup, you can use HP SpareKey to access the utility. - If you forget both the DriveLock user password and the DriveLock master password set in Computer Setup, the hard drive that is protected by the passwords is permanently locked and can no longer be used.